antipin/rundotenv/README.md

 RunDotEnv
 =========

 Command line utility.
-Execute a command with env variables from one or more .env files Edit Add topics
+Execute a command with env variables from one or more .env files.

 Installation
 ------------